daniells/Hyperwidgets/README.md

 ##### Where

-You may deploy these on your own site freely and without restriction, as long as you comply with the respective OSS license.
+You may deploy these on your own sites freely and without restriction, as long as you comply with the respective OSS licenses.

 ##### When